 Chelsea change their mind about Alex Sandro

-04 January at 12:45Premier League giants Chelsea have reportedly changed their mind about making a possible move for Juventus left-back Alex Sandro.
+04 January at 13:55Premier League giants Chelsea have reportedly changed their mind about making a possible move for Juventus left-back Alex Sandro.

 Alex Sandro has fallen down the pecking order at Turin this season and has made only 11 starts so far.
 His spot in the first-team has now been taken over by Kwadwo Asamoah and while he could have been a Chelsea player already, a move to Stamford Bridge never materialised for the Brazilian full-back.